-2. They have continuously resided in the United States for a least five years preceding June 15th, 2012 and are present in the United States on June 15th, 2012;
+- They have continuously resided in the United States for at least five years preceding June 15th, 2012 and are present in the United States on June 15th, 2012;

-3. They are either currently in school, have graduated from high school, have obtained a general-education development certificate, or are honorably discharged veterans of the Coast Guard or Armed Forces of the United States;
+- They are in school, have graduated from high school, earned a GED, or are honorably discharged veterans of the U.S. Coast Guard or Armed Forces.

-4. They have neither been convicted of a felony offense, a significant misdemeanor offense, multiple misdemeanor offense, nor in any other ways constitute a threat to national security or public safety;
+- They have not been convicted of a felony, a significant misdemeanor, or multiple misdemeanors, nor do they pose any threat to national security or public safety.

-Illegal or undocumented immigrants who meet the above requirements will qualify for an exercise of discretion, called deferred action, which will be decided on a case by case basis.
+Illegal or undocumented immigrants who meet the requirements may qualify for deferred action.USCIS makes this discretionary decision on a case-by-case basis.

 The implementation of the application process will begin within sixty days of June 15th 2012.